Salesforce Integration User

 Best Practices and Recommendations

-• Profile Changes Impact: Changes to profiles affect all assigned users; suitable for broad updates.
+- Profile Changes Impact: Profile changes affect all assigned users; suitable for broad updates.